peterkaminski/hotair-peterkaminski-wiki/README.md

 [[7.
 Kyoto - a journey of cultural immersion|7.
 Describe a trip all four friends go on together.]]

-We need a little conflict, I ask for an adventure.
+We need a little conflict, I ask for a misadventure.
 And, let's create a partner for Liliane:

 [[8.
 The friends get lost in Paris|8.
 Describe a misadventure the four get into when they meet at Liliane's home with her wife.]]

-Instead of adventures, how about different ways the friends might communicate?
+Instead of adventures, how about describing different ways the friends might communicate?

 [[9.
 A letter from Franklin to Mateo|9.
 Write a letter from Franklin to Mateo.]]